What is Sakya?

 The five founding masters and the scholastic legacy

-The school's classical period is structured around the gongma nga — the five founding patriarchs — five members of the Khön family who consolidated the school's curriculum between the late eleventh and the late thirteenth centuries.
+The school's classical period is structured around the gongma nga — the five founding patriarchs — five Khön family members who consolidated the curriculum between the late eleventh and the late thirteenth centuries.
 Sachen Künga Nyingpo (1092–1158), the founder's son, received and stabilised the Lamdré transmission.
 His sons Sönam Tsemo (1142–1182) and Drakpa Gyaltsen (1147–1216) — known as the two reverend ones — wrote the early commentarial corpus that fixed the school's doctrinal positions.
-Sakya Paṇḍita Künga Gyaltsen (1182–1251), the fourth patriarch and the school's most consequential scholastic figure, produced the Tshad ma rigs gter (Treasury of Reasoning) — the foundational Tibetan pramāṇa text, written in deliberate dialogue with Dignāga and Dharmakīrti's Indian logico-epistemological tradition, on which the entire subsequent Tibetan epistemological curriculum was built.
-His sDom gsum rab dbye (Discrimination of the Three Vows) — distinguishing the prātimokṣa, bodhisattva and tantric vow structures — became the standard Tibetan analysis of how the three vehicles' ethical architectures relate.
-The fifth patriarch, Sakya Paṇḍita's nephew Chögyal Phagpa (1235–1280), assumed the patriarchship during the period of the Mongol expansion: his relationship with Kublai Khan — the Mongol emperor took Hevajra empowerment from Phagpa in 1253 and subsequently designated the Sakya hierarch as the imperial preceptor of the Yuan dynasty — established the precedent for Tibetan-Mongol patron-priest (chöyön) relations that would shape Inner Asian politics for the following six centuries.
+Sakya Paṇḍita Künga Gyaltsen (1182–1251), the fourth patriarch, produced the Tshad ma rigs gter (Treasury of Reasoning) — the foundational Tibetan pramāṇa text, written in dialogue with Dignāga and Dharmakīrti's Indian logico-epistemological tradition, on which the entire subsequent Tibetan epistemological curriculum was built.
+His sDom gsum rab dbye (Discrimination of the Three Vows) became the standard Tibetan analysis of how the prātimokṣa, bodhisattva and tantric vow structures relate.
+The fifth patriarch, Sakya Paṇḍita's nephew Chögyal Phagpa (1235–1280), assumed the patriarchship during the Mongol expansion.
+Kublai Khan took Hevajra empowerment from Phagpa in 1253 and subsequently designated the Sakya hierarch as the imperial preceptor of the Yuan dynasty.
+This established the precedent for Tibetan-Mongol patron-priest (chöyön) relations that shaped Inner Asian politics for six centuries.
 The school governed central Tibet under Mongol patronage from approximately 1264 to 1354.
-The institutional consolidation produced four sub-monasteries — Ngor, Tshar, Dzongsar, and the Bulug — each of which carried a distinct sub-lineage that survives today, with Ngor (founded 1429 by Ngorchen Künga Zangpo) the most institutionally significant outside the main Sakya seat itself.
+Four sub-monasteries — Ngor, Tshar, Dzongsar, and the Bulug — each carried a distinct sub-lineage that survives today.
+Ngor (founded 1429 by Ngorchen Künga Zangpo) is the most institutionally significant outside the main Sakya seat.

 Where to encounter the lineage in the index